 Well, more specifically, we quit our corporate jobs to be digital nomads and focus our time and energy on growing our business, Uprooted Traveler, full-time.
 Years of planning, saving, and working on our website until the wee hours of each morning have gone into making this decision and yet, it’s still the scariest thing I’ve ever done by SEVERAL factors.
 Nevertheless, I truly couldn’t be more giddy for the road ahead.

-But let’s rewind a bit and explain how we’ve changed from two kids who had barely left the United States and knew literally nothing about blogging to a couple that’s been to almost 20 countries together and has grown a website into a successful business during our nights and weekends.
+But let’s rewind a bit and explain how we’ve changed from two kids who had barely left the United States and knew literally nothing about blogging to a couple that’s been to almost 20 countries together and has grown a website into a six-figure business during our nights and weekends.

 This post may contain affiliate links.
 If you make a purchase through them, we may receive a small commission, for which we are extremely grateful, at no extra cost to you.